Hinduism in Greece: History

-Indians in Greece
+Modern Greek Indology began, in practice, with the Athenian scholar Dimitrios Galanos (1760–1833).
+Galanos travelled to Bengal in 1786 where he learnt Sanskrit, and later settled in Varanasi.
+His translations were published posthumously by Georgios Typaldos in seven volumes between 1845 and 1853, including the Bhagavad Gita and Devi Mahatmya.

+Indian migration to Greece gradually started from the early 1970s.
+Bringing with it increasing religious diversity.
+Interest in Indian religion and philosophy revived in Greece from the late 20th century.
+Papageorgiou and Ziaka distinguish groups focused on modern Hindu practice from those concerned with older Greek–Indian philosophical links.
+Institutional interest in Indian studies also grew in parallel.
+ELINEPA was founded in 2003.

+Demographics

 There is a small Hindu community in Athens.
+There are 25,000 Indians in the city, most of whom are likely to be Hindus.
+Earlier in 2012, there were estimated 20,000 Hindus in Greece, according to a Pew survey.

-There are 25,000 Indians in the city.
-Many Indian migrants as well as student live in other cities such as Thessaloniki, Piraeus, Larissa, Volos and Patras.
+Many Indian migrants as well as students live in other cities such as Thessaloniki, Piraeus, Larissa, Volos and Patras.

-Indian organisations in Greece

-Some of the prominent non-religious Indian organizations include the Greek Indian Cultural and Welfare Association, Indo-Greek Business Foundation and the United Native Indian Community of Greece (UNICOG).

 Hindu organisations

 ISKCON, Satyananda Yoga, Sahaja Yoga, Brahma Kumari and Sathya Sai Baba organizations are active in Greece.

+In 1992, Italian ISKCON devotee Dayanidhi Prabhu brought Srila Prabhupada’s Murti to Athens and had an installation ceremony; in 2019, he opened the current temple in the center of Athens, giving classes every morning and evening and also holding Sunday feasts, subsequently getting all legal permissions from the Greek government in 2021.

 Sahaja Yoga

 Sahaja yoga was founded by Shri Mataji Nirmala Devi in 1970.
 "Saha" means "with" and "ja" means born, born with you and "yoga" is the union with the all-pervading power of Divine love.
 Another meaning of Sahaja is spontaneous.
 So, Sahaja yoga means spontaneous union with the Divine.
 It is a unique method of meditation by which one can achieve mental, emotional, physical, and spiritual wellbeing.

 In Sahaja yoga, self-realization is the key and a person gains his or her self-realization, when the kundalini energy within us is awakened.